 The following is a guide for servicing Leki brand trekking poles so they’ll be in top condition the next time you head outdoors.
 This is also a great primer for troubleshooting your poles in case you run into a problem on the trail.

-Why Leki?
+Why Leki trekking poles?
 Well, I just happen to use their poles and I love them.
 It doesn’t mean that other brands aren’t just as good.
 Please note, not all manufacturers use the same adjustment systems, so this recipe may not work for everyone.
 However, many other brands do use similar systems, and virtually every trekking pole on the market can be taken apart and serviced.

-Therefore, use this as an excuse to familiarize yourself with your own trekking poles, whether they’re Leki brand or not.
+Therefore, use this as an excuse to familiarize yourself with your own trekking poles, whether they’re Leki trekking poles or not.
 It always pays to know how your equipment works.

 You can also find more technical information diagrams and service information at the Leki website.
 Scroll down and click “Fix It On The Spot.”